LeoGaller/learning/README.md

 Install it with the pytest-cov plugin, which integrates Coverage.py with pytest.
 4. Automate tests in multiple unvironments.
 Nox == is a command-line tool that automates testing in multiple Python environments, similar to tox.
 Unlike tox, Nox uses a standard Python file for configuration.
+5. Unit tests should be fast, isolated, and repeatable.
+The unittest.mock standard library allows you to replace parts of your system under test with mock objects.
+You should generally have a single assertion per test case, because more fine-grained test cases make it easier to figure out why the test suite failed when it does.
+   1. *Tests for a feature or bugfix should be written before implementation.
+This is also known as “writing a failing test".
+The reason for this is that it provides confidence that the tests are actually testing something, and do not simply pass because of a flaw in the tests themselves.*

 ## Contributing